aemann01/diet_calculus/05-taxonomic_profiling/README.md

 ```

 Merge with taxonomy string. taxid_taxonomystr.txt should be a two column tab-separated file where the first column is labeled taxid and the second is taxonomy.
 First column should be the NCBI taxonomy number, second the taxonomy string.
-This file can be generated from NCBI Taxonomy database [fullnamelineage.dmp](ftp://ftp.ncbi.nih.gov/pub/taxonomy/new_taxdump/new_taxdump.tar.gz)
+This file can be generated from at the NCBI Taxonomy FTP site (taxdump).

 |taxid|taxonomy|
 |------|-------|